gabeharms/Coding-Practice/Flink/Playground/README.md

 for an event.
 This is an invalid state transition. https://github.com/apache/flink/tree/259c7a4776af4d9d7f174f871fb2d4145787f794/flink-examples/flink-examples-streaming/src/main/java/org/apache/flink/streaming/examples/statemachine/event

 These events are put into the kafka topic.

-Then the second job that's running is consuming events from this topic and determining if any invalid state transitions have occurred.
+The second job that's running is consuming events from this topic and determining if any invalid state transitions have occurred.

 It does this by taking the source data stream, grouping by the event's IP address, and then calling a map function over